course will provide a broad overview of East Asian civilization through

 to paint a comprehensive picture of East Asian civilization, they will

-the East Asian Studies Major.
+the East Asian Studies major and minor.

 You final grade will ultimately depend on my assessment of your performance in each of the above areas, though the following descriptions should provide you with a rough idea of the defining characteristics of students within particular grade ranges: